hashicorp/design-system/website/docs/components/breadcrumb/partials/guidelines/guidelines.md

 ### Truncate squeeze

-“Truncate squeeze” reduces the persistent breadcrumb items to the first and last/current items and hides the other items under a menu.
+“Truncate squeeze” reduces the persistent Breadcrumb Items to the first and last/current items and hides the other items under a menu.
 We recommend only using this method when space is limited, such as on mobile viewports.

 <Hds::Breadcrumb>
   <Hds::Breadcrumb::Item @text="Level one" />